BrotherEarth967/BrotherEarth967.github.io/stuff/hl.md

 layout: default
 ---
 # Half-Life Mod Megalist ☣️
-Played mods are marked with a rating /10 in brackets, _unplayed mods that are high priority have an empty () awaiting a rating_.
+(Mods I've played are marked with a rating out of 10 in brackets, _unplayed mods that are high priority have an empty () awaiting a rating_)
-- For reference, 6 is alright, 7 is decent, 8 is great/must-play, 9 is (nominally) brilliant (though seldom used for wiggle-room's sake) but 10 is a masterpiece!
+- Note to self: for reference, 6 is alright, 7 is decent, 8 is great/must-play, 9 is (nominally) brilliant (though seldom used for wiggle-room's sake) but 10 is a masterpiece!
-Additional information regarding availablitity e.g. release date, price, is in square brackets.
+- Additional information regarding availablitity e.g. release date, price, is in square brackets.
 ## Half-Life (1997) (+ Expansions) ⚗️
 ### Content Mods
 - [ ] [Half-Life: Induction](https://www.moddb.com/mods/half-life-induction)